 - Groin, lower abdominal pain or pubic symphysis pain

-- Provide advice on stretches and exercise you can do to maintain your health and wellbeing throughout your pregnancy
+- Advice on stretches and exercise you can do to maintain your health and wellbeing throughout your pregnancy

 - Help prepare ‘the way’ for a more trouble free childbirth, by improving flexibility in the pelvis and abdomen

-Osteopaths can not only help to relieve some of the common symptoms of pregnancy, we can also help the labour and delivery to go smoothly.
-We do this by helping your pelvis to move freely, which allows your birth to progress smoothly, and we also help with Optimal Foetal Positioning, which encourages your baby to present in a "left occiput anterior" position.
-This allows for a mechanically easier birth for you and your baby.
+Osteopaths may not only help to relieve some of the common symptoms of pregnancy, we may also help the labour and delivery to go smoothly.
+We do this by helping your pelvis to move freely, which allows your birth to progress smoothly, and we also help with Optimal Foetal Positioning, which may help your baby to present in a position that allows for a mechanically easier birth for you and your baby.

 As it is perfectly normal for the heart (and in fact the whole vascular system) to work harder, as it has more blood to pump around the body - two bodies in fact - it is perfectly normal to experience some racing of the heart.
-Some women get anaemia (known as "physiological anaemia", because once again it is perfectly normal) and it is usual to be less up to heavy exercise.
-This is one reason why it is neither normal nor necessarily healthy to try to start - or try to maintain - heavy exercise at any stage of pregnancy.
+Some women get anaemia (known as "physiological anaemia") and find they are less able to perform heavy exercise.
+This is not unusual and is one reason why it is neither normal nor necessarily healthy to try to start - or try to maintain - heavy exercise at any stage of pregnancy.
 Mild or moderate exercise can be good for you, but we advise against heavy exercise.

 So if you are already used to a moderate degree of exercise then continuing with this and also doing some gentle stretches is fine.
 Heavy or intense exercise is out.
 Your body and heart have a lot of extra demands on them, so it is important to listen to your body and respond sensibly.
 Pilates and Yoga are good if done correctly: make sure that your technique is good and get proper advice from an Instructor if needed.

 The job of caring for a new baby can place enormous strain on certain areas of your body.
 Neck and back pain can be caused by many things including breast-feeding position, carrying awkwardly, lifting car capsules and prams and reaching over the cot.
-Osteopathy can assist you with these aches and pains by assessing and treating any structural imbalances as well as offer you advice on exercises and pain prevention.
-Osteopathy can also help with coccyx pain and in this clinic we have found that in some instances it can help with depression.
+Osteopathy may assist you with these aches and pains by assessing and treating any structural imbalances as well as offer you advice on exercises and pain prevention.
+Osteopathy may also help with coccyx pain.